bridgecrewio/terraform-provider-bridgecrew/docs/resources/complex_policy.md

 Basic usage:

-This policy is checking an AWS instance resource, to sure that it is either a t3.micro or t2.micro (the Ors statement) and that's instance is named "jimbo".
+This policy is checking an AWS instance resource, to ensure that it is either a t3.micro or t2.micro (the Ors statement) and that's instance is named "jimbo".
 Well why not.

 ```hcl